kumarbasha-alamuru/firstrep/README.md

 # firstrep
 This is my First GIT repository
 <br>
-my name is a.kumar basha
+my name is a.kumar basha (global college )